Alexx999/IntelUsbSwitcher/README.md

 On Windows 7 requires [.NET 4.5](http://go.microsoft.com/fwlink/p/?LinkId=245484) to run.

+To use this tool:
+* Switch xHCI in BIOS to "Smart Auto" (otherwise 2.0 ports will be disabled completely when using this tool)
+* [Download](https://github.com/Alexx999/IntelUsbSwitcher/releases) MSI file and install
-To use this tool - [install](https://github.com/Alexx999/IntelUsbSwitcher/releases), launch "Intel USB Switcher" app, run test to ensure that your system is compatible and click confirmation button if your input works.
-Then click "Enable service" to have this applied on system startup.
+* Launch "Intel USB Switcher" app
+* Click "Test" to ensure that your system is compatible and click confirmation button (in case your mouse and keyboard stop working)
+* Click "Enable service" to have this applied on system startup

+To remove simply uninstall application.